ezweave/pretty-functional/chapters/one/one.md

 ## Functionalish Approach

 For our first go, we're going to utilize the more functional aspects of the widely available [`lodash`](https://lodash.com/) library.
 It is far from a complete library for functional programming, but it has grown _a lot_ since it was forked from the underscore (`_`) library many moons ago.

-It has a lot of operators that you can use and since it's probably already in your project... there's no overhead added by using it in existing repos.
+It has a lot of operators that you can use and since it's widely used outside of _functional_ programming, you might already be familiar with aspects of it or are even using it already.
+In other words there's no overhead added by using it in existing repositories, because someone probably already did.
+Or didn't, let's not fight about that.

 So let's start with what I will call "pretty functional FizzBuzz lodash, mark 1":